 4. The charge for any other hires, not falling within the above categories, are by negotiation with the Churchwardens, through the Booking Officer.

-Capacity: 200 people in pews and the choir stalls.
+Capacity: 150 people in pews and on chairs.

 Description: This beautiful Grade II listed, Arts and Crafts-stye church was built in 1917.
 It is suitable for music and drama performances.